 Year on year, this form of art is becoming more understood and accepted in the art establishment and galleries around the country.
 Digital artists are starting to be noticed and recognised, especially in the illustration world which covers a whole multitude of form.
 Take a look around you now.
 Packaging to your goods, book illustrations, magazines, cards, video covers - one can go on - have mostly been produced by digital means.
-He has included this page on his web site to explain the process further by adding a link to a Wacom video explaining the process of digital painting and step-by-step demonstrations for each of the Chumleys Art genres on offer here: Architectural Illustration; Caricature & Cartoons; Digital Painting; and Fine Art.
+Richard has included this page on his web site to explain the process further by adding a link to a Wacom video explaining the process of digital painting and step-by-step demonstrations for each of the Chumleys Art genres on offer here: Architectural Illustration; Caricature & Cartoons; Digital Painting; and Fine Art.

 Chumleys Art You Tube Channel - You can see much of his art on this web site but see how he produced them by watching the step-by-step video demonstrations on his You Tube Channel by hitting the link above.